top of page

 LEGO ® Architecture Great Pyramid of Giza.
 LEGO is a trademark of the LEGO Group. © 2024 The LEGO Group

-Making Egypt tickets
+Making Egypt exhibition reviews

 A big bonus is that unlike most other museums, a ticket to this show is actually an annual pass, so you'll be able to go back and visit as many times as you like.
-And as it’s on for 8 months, that’s lots of opportunities to visit — especially during those long summer school holidays!
+As it’s on for 8 months, that’s lots of opportunities to visit — especially during those long summer school holidays!

 What's on at the V&A in South Kensington in 2025?